Slip and Fall Settlement Amount? Here’s How To Know You Possible Case Settlement Value.

 Most slip and fall cases settle within 6 to 18 months, depending on the severity of injuries and how quickly you reach maximum medical improvement.
 You should never settle before your treatment is complete because you need to know the full extent of your injuries before putting a value on your case.
 Cases that go into litigation can take longer, but the majority still settle before trial.

 Yes.
 Illinois follows a modified comparative negligence rule (735 ILCS 5/2-1116), which means you can still recover compensation as long as you were less than 50% at fault.
-However, your settlement will be reduced by your percentage of fault.
-For example, if your case is worth $100,000 and you were 20% at fault, your recovery would be $80,000.
+Your settlement is reduced by your percentage of fault.
+So if a jury finds you were 20% at fault for the fall, your recovery is reduced by 20%.
+If a jury finds you were 51% or more at fault, you recover nothing.
+Reducing the comparative fault percentage attributed to the claimant is one of the most important parts of building a slip and fall case.

 You're not required to have a lawyer, but hiring one almost always results in a significantly higher settlement.
 Insurance companies know that unrepresented claimants are less likely to know the true value of their case and more likely to accept a lowball offer.
 An experienced slip and fall attorney handles all negotiations, gathers the right evidence, and prepares your case for trial if the insurance company won't pay fair value - and you pay nothing unless we win.